 In our earlier post, “Delay the Disease – Exercise to Fight Parkinson’s Symptoms” you met David Zid and Jackie Russell, the founders of Delay the Disease—an exercise program developed specifically for people with Parkinson’s disease.
 Here in her first guest post for the Theracycle Blog, Jackie Russell provides her expert opinion on the topic “Is…

-Delay the Disease – Exercise to Fight Parkinson’s Symptoms
+Delay the Disease: An Exercise Program to Combat Parkinson’s Symptoms

 Delay the Disease is a fitness plan and community-based exercise program designed to empower people with Parkinson’s disease (PD) to optimize their physical function.
 Originating in Columbus, Ohio in 2007, Delay The Disease is quickly becoming a national phenomenon in the Parkinson’s prevention field, and is starting to become internationally acknowledged.
 Delay the Disease founders…